Aladdin Sane: Legacy

 Biographer Paul Trynka describes it as both "slicker and sketchier" than Ziggy, and argues that "[it] is in some ways a more convincing document on the nature of fame and show business than [its predecessor]".
 Doggett similarly describes Aladdin Sane as arguably a more "real" and "rewarding" album than its predecessor, with a "Stones-inspired, vivid production" outdoing the "somewhat flat sonic canvas" of Ziggy, but concludes that while Ziggy is more than the sum of its parts and has a long-lasting legacy, Aladdin Sane is "its songs, its sleeve, and nothing more".
 Perone finds the record not as accessible as its predecessor, deducing that with less "melodic and harmonic hooks" and lyrics that are "darker and more inwardly focused and analytical", the result is an album that is "not as well remembered" as Ziggy.
 Billboard's Joe Lynch considered Aladdin Sane just as influential on glam rock as a whole as its predecessor.
 He states that both records "ensured [Bowie's] long-term career and infamy" and argues that both "transcended" the genre, are "works of art", and are not just "glam classics", but "rock classics".

-In 2003, Aladdin Sane was ranked among six Bowie entries on Rolling Stone's list of the 500 Greatest Albums of All Time (at No. 277), and No. 279 in a 2012 revised list.
-It was later ranked No. 77 on Pitchfork's list of the top 100 albums of the 1970s.
+In 2003, Aladdin Sane was ranked among six Bowie entries on Rolling Stone's list of the 500 Greatest Albums of All Time (at number 277), and 279 in a 2012 revised list.
+It was later ranked 77th on Pitchfork's list of the top 100 albums of the 1970s.
 In 2013, NME ranked the album 230th in their list of the 500 Greatest Albums of All Time.
 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.